 Nelson Mandela is widely regarded as one of the most inspirational people in the world from the last few decades.

-From his time as a political prisoner during South Africa’s apartheid regime, to his period as a remarkable president and statesman, he has constantly displayed quiet strength, the rare ability to forgive his enemies and incredible wisdom.
+From his time as a political prisoner during South Africa’s apartheid regime, to his period as a remarkable president and statesman, he constantly displayed quiet strength, the rare ability to forgive his enemies and incredible wisdom.

 Here are eight of my favourites: